in Renaissance Astrology and Magic

 Ficino, Three Books on Life, Bk.
 III, Chap.
 14, p.
 311.

 In traditional Electional Astrology they are most often used in situations requiring permanence.
 John Partridge says that, "In Foundations of Cities in the first place regard the Fixed Stars, then joyn Benevolent Planets with them."
 Mikropanastron (London, 1679) Electional Aphorism #21, page 266.
 For building houses, however, Partridge suggests looking to the planets and signs.
 Here is an example of a Legal Election using fixed stars, in this case, to debilitate an opponent.

 These are passive uses of the celestial rulerships, where the astrologer merely observes the effects of the chains of correspondence and harmony.
-In astrological magic the mage or astrological magician makes use of the celestial rulerships to accomplish material effects.
-By gathering many disparate examples of items under the rule of a particular star we can intensify and focus the quality exemplified by the star, especially if we elect a time when the star is well placed in the horoscope.
+In astrological magic the mage or astrological magician makes use of the celestial rulerships to create talismans.
+We pick a time when the fixed star or constellation is strong and we invoke the angel of the star or constellation asking it to fill the talisman with its power and spirit.

-The Renaissance mage Cornelius Agrippa in his Three Books of Occult Philosophy explains how to make talismans of fixed stars,
+The Renaissance mage Cornelius Agrippa in his Three Books of Occult Philosophy explains how to make fixed star talismans,

 "Now, the manner of making these kinds of rings [& talismans!], is this, viz., when any star ascends fortunately, with the fortunate aspect or conjunction of the Moon, we must take a stone, and herb that is under that star, and fasten it under that star and make a ring of the metal that is suitable to this star, and in it fasten the stone, putting the herb or root under it; not omitting the inscription of images, names and characters, and also the proper suffimigations..."